 This is very unlike Wi-Fi extenders and other systems, which degrade the signal, so that the farther the Wi-Fi extender is from the modem, the weaker the Wi-Fi signal will be.

 Tri-band technology.
-Linksys Velop uses tri-band technology that ensures fast Internet speeds no matter how many connections are currently being run.
+Linksys Velop uses tri-band technology that ensures fast Internet speeds no matter how many connections are currently being run, a significant upgrade over traditional dual-band router technology.

 The kids can play online games while you watch high-definition TV and another family member streams videos, without any of you suffering through pesky buffering.